zuphzuph/zuphsenumfw/README.md

 	Prerequisites:

-		Tested on using PowerShell v5.1 on Windows 10/2016.
+		Tested using PowerShell v5.1 on Windows 10/2016.

 	Notes: